 The supplementary information provided by BridgingApps includes an assessment level, a list of embedded skills, a narrative of trialing the app and where possible, short video clips.

-For apps that can be used with school aged children K-12, BridgingApps strives to include information that relates to the Common Core Standards and IEP goals, where possible.
+For apps that can be used with school aged children K-12, BridgingApps strives to include information that relates to the Common Core Standards, Texas Essential Knowledge and Skills (TEKS, with more states’s standards to be added) and IEP goals, where possible.
 Learn more about the Common Core Standards and which states have adopted them.

 The carefully reviewed assessment level given in years and months can help users who have knowledge of a person’s abilities in specific areas.

 When BridgingApps began in 2010, we found that most people in our group have or work with those who have four broad categories of disability: Autism, Global Developmental Delay, Cerebral Palsy and Down syndrome.
 We soon discovered that choosing apps by focusing on age or diagnosis was not the best way to search for a helpful app.
 Many people have multiple diagnoses that can further complicate this process.
 We also considered evaluating apps based on developmental levels, but this rating was too broad.
 However, what we did find useful was focusing on a particular skill that has little to do with chronological age.
 Skill levels are fairly clearly defined and can be identified in a particular app.

 The assessment level is based upon, but is not limited to, three nationally accepted assessment tools specifically designed for therapists and parents to evaluate children with special needs.
 The level provided by BridgingApps is a range that includes our assessment of the lowest level skill a person should possess to use the app independently or with minimal hand-over-hand assistance.